You.. Dirty Dirty Pasta

-As much as I would like to apply total professionalism to this little web space of mine, this chain of unfortunate event has delayed this particular story, which I’m very excited about, for days.
+As much as I would like to apply total professionalism to this little webspace of mine, a chain of unfortunate events have delayed this particular story, which I’m very excited about, for days.
 But now the demon-like jet lag is slowly but surely departing my body, and my dear boy is on his way to hopefully complete recovery, let me get back to the happier things in life.
 Like my satellite that comes with complete HD Food Network Channel.
 I wish I could take total credit for this dish, but it came from a little segment featuring a little Italian restaurant in the Lower East Side.
 I mean of course, why didn’t I think of this?!
 It’s the reincarnation of the Cajun dirty rice, reborn as an Italian in pasta form!
 Of course!
-Totally makes sense!
+It totally makes sense!
 Their sauce is a combination of liver puree and duck stock that delivers the brownish “dirt-look”.
 But why not make it even richer with this incredibly comforting and aromatic duck ragu that I make ALL the time.

 Home cooks who find themselves loitering around the quick-and-easy cookbook section of the book stores, beware.
 This story marks the birth of a whole new category in this blog called, “Got Nothing But Time”… Meaning if having a good 4~5 hour window of absolutely nothing else better to do is not a typical description of life, then this may not raise even the slightest interest.
 Or maybe I should call it “Got nothin’ but time except weekends and holidays”… Anyways, if time is not a friend, just ask, “What would an Iron Chef do?”